NITYANANDA/tsf/examples/jaxws-cxf-sts-advanced/README.txt

 For DEBUGGING:

 1.)
-Check the logs directory under your Tomcat folder (catalina.log, catalina(date).log in particular) for any errors reported by the WSP or the STS.
+Check the logs directory under your Tomcat (catalina.log, catalina(date).log in particular) or Karaf (data/log) folder for any errors reported by the WSP or the STS.

 2.)
 Use Wireshark to view messages: http://www.jroller.com/gmazza/entry/soap_calls_over_wireshark